How to Choose an MBA Program — According to Former AdComs (2025–2026)

 So you’ve decided to apply to business school.
-Congrats!
+Congratulations!

-Taking the time to do your research, make your list, and apply to a select number of MBA programs will pay significant dividends in the long run.
+Remember, you’re not just applying for admission.
+You are choosing where you’ll spend two transformative years of your life.
+Taking the time to do your research, create a well-rounded school list, and apply strategically will pay significant dividends in the long run.

 Assess Your MBA Candidacy